 Recently, U.S. State Department and The National Oceanic and Atmospheric Administration (NOAA) alerted people to the South Pacific Tropical Cyclone Season, which begins November 1, 2016, and ends April 30, 2017.
-Travelers and expatriates living in South Pacific countries should definitely consider the potential dangers and be prepared for any weather emergencies.
-In this article, we will discuss South Pacific Tropical Cyclone and provide advisories for expats residing in cyclone prone regions.
-China and the Philippines recently experienced a very strong cyclone.
+Travelers and expatriates living in South Pacific countries should consider the potential dangers and be prepared for any weather emergencies.
+In this article, we will discuss the dangers of the South Pacific Tropical Cyclone season, and will provide advice for expats residing in cyclone-prone regions.

 What is a Cyclone?

-A tropical cyclone, or referred as tropical storm, cyclonic storm, it is characterized by heavy rains, strong winds and thunderstorms.
+A tropical cyclone is characterized by heavy rains, strong winds, and thunderstorms.
 During cyclone seasons, regions affected may experience local infrastructure damage, such as electricity outage, flights cancellations and more.
-This will follow by a series of adverse events, including shortages of accommodations, medical supplies, food and water.
+This will follow by a series of adverse events, including shortages of accommodations, medical supplies, food, and water.

 How Can Expats Prepare?

 - Always stay aware of any weather conditions in your destination by radio, TV or other sources of information

 - Statistics showed that minor tropical cyclones can quickly develop into dangerous storms.
 Follow local safety instructions for evacuations

 - Visit our blog post What is Your Plan for Medical Emergencies While Residing Overseas? for medical emergency evacuations information